-WASHINGTON (AP) -- Democratic Sen. Barbara Boxer asked the federal Centers for Disease Control and Prevention on Thursday to initiate a formal investigation into what has caused polio-like paralysis in about 20 children in California over the past 18 months.
+WASHINGTON (AP) -- Democratic Sen. Barbara Boxer has asked the federal Centers for Disease Control and Prevention to initiate a formal investigation into what has caused polio-like paralysis in about 20 children in California over the past 18 months.

-Boxer said "we need answers" in her letter to CDC Director Thomas Frieden.
-In particular, she wants the agency to look into whether the illness can be traced to a virus or environmental factors.
+In particular, she wants the agency to examine whether the illness can be traced to a virus or environmental factors.
 She also wants to know whether the agency is aware of similar reports of paralysis nationwide.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.